-Top sights such as the Anne Frank House, Sagrada Familia, and The Last Supper require advance online reservations while timeslots are sensible for the Louvre, Eiffel Tower, Vatican Museum, Alhambra and the Reichstag.
+Top sights in Europe such as the Louvre, Colosseum, Sagrada Familia, Reichstag, Van Gogh Museum, and The Last Supper require advance online reservation tickets while booking timeslots early is sensible whenever possible, especially at popular sites such as the Louvre, Eiffel Tower, Vatican Museum, and Alhambra that sell out in the high season.

 Some sights still add a small advance reservation fee to ticket prices even though advance reservations are now the only way to acquire a ticket!
 Visitors with free admission must usually also book a timeslot in advance – and pay the reservation fee if applicable.
 Paying for advance time-slot ticket reservations to top sights is money well spent.